data-apis/array-api/spec/API_specification/elementwise_functions.md

 ### element-wise

-an operation performed element-by-element, in which individual array elements are considered in isolation and independently of surrounding array elements.
+an operation performed element-by-element, in which individual array elements are considered in isolation and independently of other elements within the same array.

 * * *